bowenyu066/language-shapes-reasoning/final_blog.md

 Llama-3.1-8B shows a different pattern: English accuracy climbs steadily from 4.6% (128 tokens) to 80.3% (512+ tokens), while Chinese plateaus at 52.8% regardless of additional token budget.
 The bottleneck is not token availability but the model's inability to reason effectively in the Chinese representation.

 **Intrinsic Density: Character-Level Analysis.** Paralleling our analysis in Section 4.1, we examine whether the intrinsic density advantage of Chinese manifests in the open-source models' outputs.
-For the 1,088 problems where Qwen3-8B answered correctly in both languages, Chinese outputs average 314 characters compared to 616 for English—a 49% reduction (ZH/EN ratio = 0.51).
+For the 1,088 problems where Qwen3-8B answered correctly in both languages, Chinese outputs average 314 characters compared to 616 for English, which is reduced by 49% (ZH/EN ratio = 0.51).
 This confirms that Chinese is intrinsically denser: the model expresses equivalent reasoning in roughly half the characters.

 ![Figure 10: GSM8K character length distributions for Qwen3-8B](/figures/length_distribution_qwen.png)

 ![Figure 11: GSM8K character length distributions for Llama-3.1-8B](/figures/length_distribution_llama.png)

 This pattern is consistent with what we observed for DeepSeek-V3.2 on MMATH (Section 4.1), where Chinese outputs were ~35% shorter at the character level.
-Both well-trained models—Qwen and DeepSeek—produce concise Chinese outputs that exploit the representation's intrinsic density.
+Both well-trained models, Qwen and DeepSeek, produce concise Chinese outputs that exploit the representation's intrinsic density.

 **Realized Density: Token-Level Analysis.** The critical question, as established in Section 4.1, is whether intrinsic density translates to realized efficiency.
 We re-tokenized Qwen3-8B's outputs using five different tokenizers: